provenance-io/provwasm/docs/tutorial/01-overview.md

 # Provenance Smart Contract Tutorial

-## NOTICE

-This tutorial is a work in progress.
-All sections are subject to frequent change without further notice.

---

-This tutorial will walk developers through a step-by-step process of creating and deploying a web assembly smart contract to the provenance blockchain.
+This tutorial will walk developers through a step-by-step process of creating and deploying a web assembly smart contract to the Provenance Blockchain.

 ## Overview

 This tutorial is broken out into two parts.
 The first will cover developing smart contracts.
-The second will deal with deploying smart contracts to the provenance blockchain.
+The second will deal with deploying smart contracts to the Provenance Blockchain.

 ### Part 1: Development